supnate/rekit/README-2.0.md

 To learn more about Rekit, read the overall introduction at:
 [Rekit 2.0: the next generation React development]()

-And below are two quick demos:
+And below are two quick video demos:

-1. Counter: create a simple counter in 1 minute!
+1. [Counter](): create a simple counter in 1 minute!
-2. Reddit list viewer: show the latest reactjs topics on reddit, using async actions, in 2 minutes!
+2. [Reddit list viewer](): show the latest reactjs topics on reddit, using async actions, in 2 minutes!

 ## Installation